QualiSystems/devguide_source/_cloudproviders/9.0.0/removing-the-address-field.md

     - 9.0.0
 ---

 For some cloud providers, like AWS EC2 and Azure, the **Address** field is irrelevant.
 If this is the case, you can easily remove the field from the shell by setting the **hide_address** property in the shell-definition.yaml.
-In the *auto_discovery_capability* section, under `properties`, make sure the property is uncommnented and set it to *true*:
+In the `capabilities` section, under `properties`, uncomment the property and set it to *true*:

 {% highlight yaml %}
-hide_address:
+node_types:
+ vendor.resource.ClpShell:
+    derived_from: cloudshell.nodes.CustomCloudProvider
+    properties:
+      my discovery attribute:
         type: string
+    capabilities:
+      concurrent_execution:
+        type: cloudshell.capabilities.SupportConcurrentCommands
+      auto_discovery_capability:
+        type: cloudshell.capabilities.AutoDiscovery
+        properties:
+          my discovery attribute:
+            type: string
+          VLAN Type:
+            type: string
+          enable_auto_discovery:
+            type: boolean
             default: true
+          auto_discovery_description:
+            type: string
+            default: Describe the auto discovery
+          inventory_description:
+            type: string
+            default: Describe the resource shell template
+#          hide_address:
+#            type:string
+#            default: false
 {% endhighlight %}